 If you or a loved one has an addiction and trouble with a mental health disorder, DBT could be the right treatment.
 Crestview Recovery helps men and women achieve recovery through evidence-based treatment methods.
 Along with DBT, our Portland, Oregon facility offers addiction therapy services including:

-Dual diagnosis treatment is a type of treatment that addresses both a mental health disorder and a substance abuse problem.
+Dual diagnosis treatment is a type of treatment that addresses both a mental health disorder and a substance use problem.
 It is also sometimes called co-occurring disorders treatment.

 Group therapy is a type of counseling that involves meeting with a group of people to discuss common issues.
 This type of therapy can be beneficial for people who want to explore their feelings in a safe and supportive environment.